thiagorlopes/keep/README.md

 #### 1. Manual CSV Upload
 This workflow is for analyzing statements that you have saved on your computer.

+1. Visit [http://localhost:8501](http://localhost:8501) and input the desired customer email (ex.: joelschaubel@gmail.com).
+Click on `Download Statements` for downloading a zip file with each customer statement as a CSV.
-1. On the main page, drag and drop one or more customer statement CSVs into the uploader.
+2. On the main page of [http://localhost:8501](http://localhost:8501), drag and drop one or more customer statement CSVs into the uploader.
-2. Click the **"Run Analysis on Uploaded CSVs"** button.
+3. Click the **"Run Analysis on Uploaded CSVs"** button.
-3. The system will process the files and display the results, including key metrics and visualizations.
+4. The system will process the files and display the results, including key metrics and visualizations.

 #### 2. Automated API Run
 This workflow is for analyzing a customer's data by pulling it directly from the system.